d-sektionen/backend/README.md

 ## Setting up a local development environment

-**Note: All of the following is done in git branch 'development'.
-Switch to it using `git switch development` if necessary.**
+**Note**: All of the following is done in git branch 'development'.
+Switch to it using `git switch development` if necessary.

+**Note**: Depending on your system, the Python command may be `python3`, `python`, or `py`.
+Use whichever command runs Python 3 on your machine.

 ### Create a virtual environment